MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Abstract

 \section{Abstract}

-Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmathpushinglimitsmathematical} has become a standard approach for training mathematical reasoning models; however, its reliance on multiple completions per prompt makes training computationally expensive.
-Although recent work has reduced the number of training steps required to reach peak performance \cite{yu2025dapoopensourcellmreinforcement}, the overall wall-clock training time often remains unchanged or even increases due to higher per-step cost.
-We propose MMR-GRPO, which integrates Maximal Marginal Relevance to reweigh rewards based on completion diversity.
-Our key insight is that semantically redundant completions contribute limited marginal learning signal; prioritizing diverse solutions yields more informative updates and accelerates convergence.
+Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmathpushinglimitsmathematical} has become a standard approach for training mathematical reasoning models; however, GRPO training is computationally intensive and usually takes a long time, which consumes substantial computational resources and creates barriers for academic researchers and smaller organizations with limited GPU budgets.
+In this paper, we propose MMR-GRPO to accelerate GRPO training and reduce the overall training time required to reach peak performance, and the approach adopts Maximal Marginal Relevance to reweigh rewards of multiple rollouts by balancing rollout quality with diversity to reduce rollout redundancy.
+The rationale is that redundant or similar rollout, when repeatedly used to train a model, will create an ``exploitation trap'' and slow down model convergence in GRPO style reinforcement learning.
 Extensive evaluations across three model sizes (1.5B, 7B, 8B), three GRPO variants, and five mathematical reasoning benchmarks show that MMR-GRPO achieves comparable peak performance while requiring on average 47.9\% fewer training steps and 70.2\% less wall-clock time.
 These gains are consistent across models, methods, and benchmarks.
-We will release our code, trained models, and experimental protocols.
+Our code is released at: \url{https://github.com/WeiKangda/MMR-GRPO}.